 The winner?

-If you look at the score, soap is the glorious winner.
-However, this is not to say that you could not (also) go for a good shower gel.
-They come in excellent qualities today, luxurious scents and with refined natural ingredients that pamper your skin.
-So brands like Doers of London, Firsthand Supply and Grown Alchemist can be found at the top of our top 10 best shower gel.
+Looking at the score, soap is the glorious winner.
+However, we don’t want to say that you shouldn’t (also) go for a good Shower Gel.
+They are available today in excellent qualities, luxurious Fragrances, and with refined natural ingredients that pamper your skin.
+Brands like Doers of London, Firsthand Supply, and Grown Alchemist are also at the top of our top 10 best Shower Gel.

-The natural vegan soaps often have exfoliating properties in addition to their good cleansing properties.
-With this you cleanse and remove dead skin cells which gives a clean and soft feeling.
-So all in all, the block soap takes credit.
+The natural vegan Soaps often have exfoliating properties in addition to good cleansing properties.
+This cleans and removes dead skin cells, resulting in a clean and soft feeling.
+So all in all, the soap bar takes the honor.
 Convinced?
-Then check out our top 10 best soaps.
+View then our top 10 best soap.

 Good luck!